 Measure the activity of a warehouse is crucial to evaluate if warehouse production is developing positively or negatively.
+Especially when it comes to costs per process.
 To measure the relevant activity, you need a number of KPI in warehouse production that measures the efficiency and quality.

 It is very important to have KPI that you can link to the financial figures.
 All activity in the warehouse has an economic impact.
-If you change your flow in warehouse production, it will in someway have impact in the financial report.
+If there is for some reason any change in flow, it will have impact in the financial report.

 As a warehouse manager, it is extremely important to constantly monitor changes as described above because it is you who will be held accountable when warehouse logistics costs as a percentage of turnover increases or cost per order line or purchase line increases.
 Then you need to be able to give a good explanation to the senior management.